140 charging locations covering SA border-to-border

 Standard (all other times): 59c/kWh

-Anyone using the network will save 10% on the cost of charging as an introductory offer while the network is being built.
+Anyone using the network will save 10% on the cost of charging as a limited time introductory offer.
 The prices above include this discount.

 Our charging stations are inclusive